 The East Side parking expansion is critically important as the resort needs to replace the Toy Story lot parking spaces and the spaces behind the Pixar Place Hotel, which will be turned into entertainment zones.

-The new parking structure is slated for the land behind the 3rd party hotels on Harbor Blvd.
+The new parking structure is slated for the land behind the third party hotels on Harbor Blvd.

-On the Jan.
-23 workshop with the Anaheim City Council, Disney committed to at least one bridge from this new structure and as many as three bridges over Harbor Blvd, to protect guests from the busy traffic on Harbor Blvd.
+Disney has committed to at least one bridge from this new structure and as many as three bridges over Harbor Blvd, to protect guests from the busy traffic on Harbor Blvd.

 As an aside, Disney could build up to two additional bridges over Disneyland Drive (the road which runs between the Disneyland Hotel and Downtown Disney.